 (one per person).

-So we may have a bunch at home,
+So we may have a bunch at already,

-but it's so inexpensive compared to buying it online overseas and paying shipping and duty.
+but way more inexpensive compared to buying it online overseas and paying shipping and duty.

 Since we had 5 adults in our group, each of us bought at least one whisky.